-Control node property Datatype Description enabled Boolean When true, the control is drawn normally and is sensitive to user input.
-When false, it is drawn with a grayed appearance and does not respond to input. font string or table The font to be used for this control, if it contains text.
-Can be: • A string with the name of the font.
-One of these strings: <system></system> <system small=""></system> <system bold=""></system> <system bold="" small=""></system> A table with the keys name and size (see size) property) size string The size of text in the control (if not otherwise determined by the font specification) and of other visual features in non-text controls.
+Control node property Datatype Description

+enabled Boolean When true, the control is drawn normally and is sensitive to user input.
+When false, it is drawn with a grayed appearance and does not respond to input.

+Value must be true or false; do not use nil.

+font string or table The font to be used for this control, if it contains text.
+Can be:

+A string with the name of the font.

+One of these strings:

+A table with the keys name and size (see size property)

+size string The size of text in the control (if not otherwise determined by the font specification) and of other visual features in non-text controls.
 For example, affects the track and thumb size in a slider.

 One of: regular (the default) small mini